Managing objects and dynamic objects

 Not all policy and object options are enabled by default.
 See Display options.

-Objects and dynamic objects are managed in the Policy & Objects > Object Configurations pane (on the bottom half of the screen when dual pane is enabled).
+Objects and dynamic objects are managed under the Object Configurations tree menu in Policy & Objects (on the bottom half of the screen when dual pane is enabled).
 The available objects vary, depending on the specific ADOM selected.

 Objects are used to define policies, and policies are assembled into policy packages that you can install on devices.

-Policy packages are managed in the Policy & Objects > Policy Packages pane (on the top half of the screen when dual pane is enabled).
+Policy packages are managed under the Policy Packages tree menu in Policy & Objects (on the top half of the screen when dual pane is enabled).
 When you view a policy in a policy package, you edit the policy by dragging objects from other columns, policies, or the object selector frame and dropping the objects in cells in the policy.
 For more information see Drag and drop objects.

-On the Policy & Objects > Object Configuration pane, you can right-click on an object to find out where the object is used (Where Used) or to add the object to a group (Grouping).
+On the Policy & Objects > Object Configuration panes, you can see whether an object is used in the Used column, and you can right-click on an object to find out where the object is used (Where Used) or to add the object to a group (Grouping).

 FortiManager objects are defined either per ADOM or at a global level.